AbanoubMetyasBTM/system-design/02-design-hr-system.md

 ### 5 Steps to design any system
-- Requirements Analysis - Functional and non-functional Requirements
+- Requirements Analysis
+  -
+  - we want to manage employee at our company

 - Api Design
+  -
   - CreateDepartment(DepName): DepObject
   - CreateEmployee(array EmpData): EmpObject
   - updateEmployee(array EmpData): EmpObject